ahmedrijon/Flag-of-Bangladesh-Drawing-By-Opengl-In-C-/README.md

 # Flag-of-Bangladesh-Drawing-By-Opengl-In-C++
-Open the bangladesh named folder and then open "main.cpp" to run the program.
+Open the "bangladeshflag" named folder and then you will find the "main.cpp" file.
+Open "main.cpp" file to see the code, then run the code in the compiler.